luguin444/node-challenge/README.md

 3. Create the `.env file` based on the `.env.example` for each server ( api-server, and stock-server ).

-4. Navigate to the project directory "node-challenge" and run the following command to build and start the containers.

-`docker-compose up -d --build`
+4. Navigate to the project directory "node-challenge" and run the following command to build and start the containers. `docker-compose up -d --build`

 5. This will start with both servers and the PostgreSQL database.
-You can verify this by running:
+You can verify this by running: `docker ps`

-`docker ps`

 6. A user, password, and JWT are automatically created for you to facilitate testing the API.
-To retrieve them, use:
+To retrieve them, use: `docker-compose logs`

-`docker-compose logs`

-7. Manual tests can be conducted using the Postman software or OpenAPI/Swagger at `localhost:3001/docs` with the generated JWT.
-At the root of the project, there is a collection named `node-challenge.postman_collection.json` that can be loaded into the tool.
+7. Manual tests can be conducted using the Postman software or OpenAPI/Swagger

+- OpenAPI/Swagger: Open in browser `localhost:3001/docs` and authenticate with the generated JWT.
+- Postman: grab a collection named `node-challenge.postman_collection.json` in the root of the project and load into the tool.

 ## Documentation

-Please check in: `localhost:3001/docs`
+Please check in: `localhost:3001/docs` ( server api-server must be running )

 ## How to run in development in the machine?

-1. Ensure that nodejs 16 and postgres are installed on your machine
+1. Ensure that nodejs 16 and Postgres are installed on your machine

 To check, run: `node -v` and `postgres --version`

-2. Open to terminal tabs:
+2. Open two terminal tabs:

 - The first in the directory: `cd node-challenge/api-service`
-- The second: `cd node-challenge/stock-service`
+- The second in the directory: `cd node-challenge/stock-service`

-3. Both terminals run `npm i`
+3. In both terminals run `npm i`

 4. Create the `.env file` based on the `.env.example` for each server, api-server, and stock-server.
 Use the "RUN IN MACHINE" variables

 5. Create your development and test databases in your Postgres:

-   -Development: `CREATE DATABASE development_node_challenge;`
+- Development: `CREATE DATABASE development_node_challenge;`
-   -Test: `CREATE DATABASE test_node_challenge;`
+- est: `CREATE DATABASE test_node_challenge;`

 6. Both terminals run `npm run start`